timbby/A-word-of-little-knowledge-about-coding/README.md

 ### Others

 - Timestamp is independent of time zone.
 It means the total seconds(or milliseconds) from 1970-01-01 00:00:00 `at 0 time zone` to now.
+- If encountered a small website which not often use, you can use chrome `Right-click menu->Use suggested password->Suggest password...` to generate a random passwod and save in chrome, in order not to use personal password.